adamhlt/adamhlt.github.io/content/about/index.md

 showAuthor: true
 layoutBackgroundHeaderSpace: false

-summary: "Hi, I'm Adam, a French Embedded System Security student, and here is my blog where I write content about : Reverse Engineering, Game Hacking, Hardware, Windows Internal..."
+summary: "Hi, I'm Adam, a French PhD student in Embedded System Security, and here is my blog where I write content about : Reverse Engineering, Game Hacking, Hardware, Windows Internal..."

 ---

 Hello and welcome to my blog !
-My name is Adam and I'm a French Hardware Cybersecurity student.
+My name is Adam and I'm a French PhD student in Hardware Cybersecurity.
 I have a great passion for exploring the world of hardware security and cybersecurity in general, I love diving into the intricate details of various systems and devices.
 As an reverse engineer enthusiast, I enjoy unravelling the intricacies of various software and hardware components, which has led me to game hacking, CTFs, Windows internals, and hardware such as FPGAs.

 Through this blog, I hope to share my ideas and experiences in the field of hardware security and provide readers with valuable knowledge on the various topics I cover.
 Whether you are an enthusiast or simply curious about the world of cybersecurity, I invite you to join me on this journey of exploration and discovery.
 Thank you for visiting my blog and I hope you enjoy the content !

+<h1 class="mt-0 text-4xl font-bold text-neutral-900 dark:text-neutral">Events</h1>

+{{< timeline >}}

+{{< timelineItem icon="graduation" header="BTIFLIP (ECW) 2025" subheader="Rennes, France" >}}
+I talked about the work I had done on using Hardware Performance Counters to find attacks on software.
+Next, we investigate how filtering HPC can enhance a detector's detection capabilities and lessen its complexity.
+{{< /timelineItem >}}

+{{< timelineItem icon="graduation" header="DSD 2025" subheader="Salerno, Italy" >}}
+I had the opportunity to present my Master's project, <a href="https://github.com/labsticc-arcad/LiteInjector">LiteInjector</a>, at the DSD 2025 conference.
+With LiteInjector, you can simulate fault injection attacks directly on an FPGA board. incredibly helpful for increasing the speed of your fault injection campaigns.
+{{< /timelineItem >}}

+{{< timelineItem icon="code" header="JAIF 2024" subheader="Rennes, France" >}}
+I introduced our open-source framework, LiteInjector, which allows you to directly simulate fault injection attacks on an FPGA board.
+{{< /timelineItem >}}

+{{< timelineItem icon="code" header="SSTIC 2024" subheader="Rennes, France" >}}
+I introduced our open-source framework, which enables the development of a CTF platform for hardware vulnerabilities challenges.
+In the hardware description of certain IPs, we automatically insert bugs using the LiteX framework.
+{{< /timelineItem >}}

+{{< timelineItem icon="code" header="Winner CSAW ESC 2023" subheader="Valence, France" >}}
+In 2023, my team emerged victorious in the CSAW ESC CTF.
+The CTF focuses on embedded system security.
+All of the CTF solutions are available on my GitHub.
+{{< /timelineItem >}}
+{{< /timeline >}}

 <h1 class="mt-0 text-4xl font-bold text-neutral-900 dark:text-neutral">Experiences</h1>